-Part 1 of this document, the Character Appraisal, has identified the special positive qualities of Edgar Road and Sweyn Road Conservation Area which make the conservation area unique.
+Part 1 of this document, the Character Appraisal, has identified the special positive qualities of the proposed Edgar Road and Sweyne Road Conservation Area which make the conservation area unique.
 Part 2 of this document, the Management Plan, builds upon the positive features and addresses the negative features which have been identified to provide a series of recommendations for improvement and change, most of which are the responsibility of Thanet District Council or Kent County Council.

 The involvement and approval of the local community in the formulation and delivery of these documents helps to strengthen their status and will hopefully mean that the various actions identified in the Management Plan will have greater impact and longevity.
-For Edgar Road and Sweyn Road, this will be achieved through the six week public consultation exercise.
+For Edgar Road and Sweyne Road, this has been achieved through the current six week public consultation exercise.
 Any necessary amendments will then be made before the final version of the document is completed.
 The document will be adopted by the Council as a 'material' document for development management purposes.